 Who Does it Affect?

 The cause of Strabismus is generally misunderstood, as it can develop for a variety of reasons.
 Strabismus often involves a weakened system of eye muscles or nerves that connect to the eye, but it can also develop due to trauma or conditions that involve the portion of the brain that controls eye movement.
-According to the American Association for Pediatric Ophthalmology and Strabismus, it is estimated that 4% of people in the United States have Strabismus.
+According to John’s Hopkins, it is estimated that 4% of people in the United States have Strabismus.

 Both children and adults can develop Strabismus.
 Strabismus can form in otherwise healthy children due to traumas or developing brain conditions.
 It most commonly appears in children with disorders that affect the brain, such as cerebral palsy, Down syndrome, and tumors.
 Children are at risk for developing amblyopia (deterioration of the nerve pathways between the brain and the eye) in early childhood.
 Amblyopia is caused by the improper stimulation between brain and eye and is therefore closely related to Strabismus.
 It’s imperative to stay on top of pediatric eye care and ensure that any necessary corrections are made before a problem progresses.

 Strabismus can also develop well into an adult’s life and can be caused in the same way that it develops in children–including stroke, vascular problems, and brain trauma.
 Issues related to injury or weakening of the nerves and muscles that control the eye contribute greatly to the onset of Strabismus, but it’s important to note that injuries to the nerves or muscles are often the result of brain trauma itself.